 The Board is committed to promoting and maintaining appropriate ethical standards to underpin the Company's operations and corporate practices.
-The Board has adopted a Group Code of Conduct for its directors, senior executives and employees.
-Material breaches of the Code are reported to the Group Audit, Risk and Compliance Committee
+The Board has adopted a Group Code of Conduct for its Directors, Executives and employees.

+Material breaches of the Code are reported to the GARCC.